-In light of yesterday’s major incident at Miami International Airport (MIA) involving a Red Air (L5) McDonnell Douglas MD-82 that caught fire upon landing, we wanted to dig deeper into the procedures airports implement to respond to such emergency situations when they arise.
+Major incidents such as the one in June at Miami International Airport (MIA) involving a Red Air (L5) McDonnell Douglas MD-82 that caught fire upon landing or the more recent one involving a Korean Air (KE) A330 that overran the runway at Mactan-Cebu International Airport (CEB) inspired us to dig deeper into the procedures airports implement to respond to such emergency situations when they arise.

 While we focus on airport emergency response in the US, similar standards have been implemented globally across the industry.
 As we shall see, it’s all about having well-established planning, training, and collaboration across multiple agencies.

 But first, what constitutes an airport emergency in the first place?
 According to the US Federal Aviation Administration (FAA), an airport emergency is any occasion or instance, natural or man-made, that warrants action to save lives and protect property and public health.
 The following are the types of emergencies in aviation: